-Speak – Use the Chinese you learned during class at home every day Learn – Be fully immersed in a Chinese cultural environment Listen – Hear Mandarin spoken at home all day Enjoy – See your progress as you speak more with your family every day
+Speak – Use the Chinese you learned during class at home Learn – Be fully immersed in a Chinese cultural environment Listen – Hear Mandarin spoken at home all day Enjoy – See your progress as you speak more with your family

-Home-cooked – Prepared fresh every day at home Healthy – Adjusted for income, nobody lives longer than the Chinese Varied – A Chinese family will eat three to five different dishes each meal Options – vegetarian, vegan, gluten free etc. options available
+Home-cooked – Prepared fresh every day at home Healthy – Nobody lives longer than the Chinese Varied – Three to five different dishes every meal Options – vegetarian, vegan, gluten free etc.

-Family life – Experience life with a local Chinese family in Beijing The real China – Far away from the expat bubble and other foreigners Full immersion – Only one host student per family Free time – Meet the extended family, join family trips and outings
+Family life – Experience life with a local Chinese family in Beijing The Real China – Far away from the expat bubble Full immersion – Only one host student per family Free time – Meet the extended family and join family trips

 Safe & Trusted

-Experienced – Live with a long term homestay with years of experience Caring – Have a family to help you settle into and get around Beijing Welcoming – Feel at home and safe in a country far away Certified – All families are regularly inspected by the LTL team
+Experienced – Live with a long term homestay Caring – Have a family to help you settle into life in China Welcoming – Feel at home and safe in a country far away Certified – All families are regularly inspected by us

 LTL Homestays in Beijing